koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 ----------------------

 <!-- note
-By the way, what do we implement on the host config? we have to implement side-effects for the host environment and define instances.
+What do we implement on the host config?
-And we have to define the mode of your renderer and hydration implementation if you need it.
+Side-effects, Defining instances and mode, Hydration logic if you need it.

 Let's go over them.
 -->